-PCIe adapters that are attached to a system can provide the operating system (OS) with various so-called PCIe functions to be used by entitled logical partitions (LPARs).
+PCIe adapters that are attached to a system can provide the operating system (OS) with various "PCIe functions" that are used by entitled logical partitions (LPARs).

-Currently, HCD supports the following features:
+Currently, HCD supports the following features for an IBM z16:

-- ► ISM PCIe Adapter.
-A virtual PCIe (vPCIe) adapter for which a virtual channel ID (VCHID) must be defined. - ► RoCE.
-PCIe functions of type RoCE and RoCE-2 may be assigned to external physical networks by specifying corresponding PNET IDs. - Regional Crypto Enablement (RCE).
-This PCIe function type is used for IBM approved vendor crypto adapters, and is not in the scope of this book.
+- ► ISM PCIe Adapter: A virtual PCIe (vPCIe) adapter for which a virtual channel ID (VCHID) must be defined. - ► RoCE: PCIe functions of type RoCE-2 may be assigned to external physical networks by specifying corresponding PNET IDs. - zHyperLink: Requires a new PCIe function attribute for identifying a port on the adapter to which the function is related.

-Note: The support of virtual functions (VFs), the allowed range of VFIDs, and support of PNETIDs depends on the processor type and support level.
-For more information, see Input/Output Configuration Program User's Guide, SB10-7172.
+Note: The support of virtual functions (VFs), the allowed range of virtual function IDs (VFIDs), and the support of PNETIDs depends on the processor type and support level.
+For more information, see Input/Output Configuration Program User's Guide, SB10-7177.
 HCD offers prompts for VFIDs and ensures that the validation rules are fulfilled.